 There are four ways to register a complaint:

-- By writing the IPRA Intake Section at the above address.
+- By writing the COPA Intake Section at the above address.

 - By visiting any Police district station and making a complaint with the desk sergeant.
-Complaints received at district stations will be immediately forwarded to IPRA.
+Complaints received at district stations will be immediately forwarded to COPA.

 It is the policy of the Chicago Police Department to investigate alleged misconduct by Department members in a manner that insures objectivity, fairness and justice.
 While Department members are held accountable, each investigation must be consistent with the legal rights due them.